Jamgön Ju Mipham Gyatso: Philosophy

 A key theme in Mipham's philosophical work is the unity of seemingly disparate ideas such as duality and nonduality, conceptual and nonconceptual (nirvikalpa) wisdom, rational analysis and uncontrived meditation, presence and absence, immanence and transcendence, emptiness and Buddha nature.
 Mimicking the Sarma schools, Mipham attempted to reconcile the view of tantra, especially Dzogchen, with sutric Madhyamaka.
 This was in departure with the Nyingma school which generally positioned the view of tantra as superior to the view of Madhyamaka.

 For Mipam, the unity of philosophical views is ultimately resolved in the principle of coalescence (Sanskrit: yuganaddha, Tib: zung 'jug), which is the nonduality of conventional and ultimate realities, of samsara and nirvana.
 Unlike Tsongkhapa who held that emptiness, as an absolute negation, was the definitive reality and view, Mipham sees coalescence of gnosis and emptiness, form and emptiness, etc. as "the ultimate hermeneutical cornerstone of his interpretations".

 In his many texts Mipham explores the tension and dialectic that arises between philosophical reasoning of the ordinary mind (rnam shes) which is represented by the Madhyamaka philosophy and luminous nonconceptual wisdom (ye shes), which is the focus of the teachings of Dzogchen.
 He attempts a synthesis of them to show that they are not incompatible perspectives and that the teachings of Dzogchen are in line with reason.

+Criticism of Gelugpa Madhyamaka

+Mipham undertook a rigorous criticism of various features of Gelugpa Madhyamaka, such as their insertion of qualifiers which limit the Madhyamaka negandum to "ultimate" existence, as well as uniquely Gelugpa assertions, such as "the vase is not empty of vase but of hypostatic [or inherent] existence."